Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 -   [NeuroDebian][neurodebian] ([Octave][nd-octave] or [Matlab][nd-matlab])

 NeuroDebian provides installation instructions on its website when you click on the links for Octave or Matlab above.
+At the end of NeuroDebian installation, run the script `PsychLinuxConfiguration` and follow the interactive instructions and questions.

 Usually somewhat outdated versions, GNU Octave only, no Matlab: